Evaluating Loudspeaker Performance

 Challenges and Solutions

 Evaluating the acoustic performance of loudspeakers presents several complexities.
-Measuring sound levels accurately requires precision measurement microphones and supporting electronics which have a known, stable sensitivity and flat frequency response over the frequency range of interest.
+Measuring sound levels accurately requires precision measurement microphones and supporting electronics that have a known, stable sensitivity and flat frequency response over the frequency range of interest.

 Testing is further complicated by the interaction of the loudspeaker under test with the test environment.
 Ideally, we want to measure the direct sound radiated from the device under test (DUT) without any contamination caused by reflections from walls, floors, or ceilings, etc. Special rooms called anechoic chambers are available for this purpose, but they are very expensive and are rarely fully anechoic at the lowest frequencies of interest.